After the rain, the woods come alive with petals and leaves refreshed, and nurtured.

 My breathing was jagged, and my heartbeat was accelerating.
 The “plum -pit- chi” stone was in my throat, and it wasn’t moving.
 I kept trying to gulp it down, but it was an immovable constant presence there…uncomfortably sitting there in my throat like an immovable rock.

 It had started that morning.
 The feeling of choking on a plum pit that was impossibly lodged in my throat.
 I tried drinking ice water, deep breathing, concentrating on my happy visual place .. but the lump in the throat feeling persisted.

 The sense of foreboding with the possibility of encountering an angry Mother bear was utmost on my mind at this point, and my eyes scanned the woods on either side of me, half expecting an enraged Mother bear to charge us at any moment.

-So…we talked recipes, and how to cook with the grape leaves, and discussed Greek food, of which I am a huge fan.
+So…we talked recipes, which was a most needful and helpful distraction, and discussed how to cook with the grape leaves, and different types of Greek food, of which I am a huge fan.

 We mentioned “ pita, tzatziki sauce, roasted pepper hummus, feta cheese, black olives, and spicy lamb meatballs…”.
 I could tell these ladies were good cooks.

 They gathered some grape leaves for me, then showed me how to pick the tender ones that were “without spot or blemish. “.

 This was keeping my heart and mind from doing cart wheels, but I was scanning each side of the path, and into the woods, so aware of any movement.

 At one point a man on his bicycle came rushing past us, and Athena and I both jumped out of the way, as the impending noise frightened us.
 We both grinned at one another, realizing how antsy we were.
 “Rhea” was unaffected, and casually, and methodically continued to stack freshly picked grape leaves on her open palm.
 She was “as cool as a cucumber.”